These days, a company without a standard work-from-home policy is unheard of.

 Cons of a Virtual or Remote Team

 Like with most things worth doing, it’s not all sunshine and roses.
 Building a remote team doesn’t come without its fair share of challenges, from understanding new technology to managing people virtually.
-Although they are fewer and surmountable, every organization should consider the disadvantages of a virtual team before going remote.

 If your team spans the globe, not only do you need to tackle working across multiple time zones, but you also have to consider how cultures align in the workplace.
 American aggression and work-life balance can be a culture shock to international workers, and attitudes vary across cultures.
 It’s important to establish a workplace culture that accommodates all workers, rather than trying to force a teammate into an uncomfortable situation.